How to Become an Architect

 Architecture is regulated in most European countries and programmes must be recognised by the regulator/registration body to give access to the profession under law.

-When choosing a programme in Architecture it is essential to check that the programme you are interested in is properly accredited and prescribed for access to the profession.*
+When choosing a programme in Architecture it is essential to check with the professional body/national authority in the country where you wish to study that the programme you are interested in is properly accredited and prescribed for access to the profession.*

 View a list of Accredited Programmes